 Bärenpark has quite the racing element to it.
-There are also mini quests worth points upon completion to the first player to achieve them, such as placing, say, a certain number of polar bear enclosures within your park.
+There are also mini-quests worth points upon completion to the first player to achieve them.
+One mini-quest, for example, requires you to place a certain number of polar bear enclosures within your park.

 There are a lot of lovely things going on in Bärenpark.
-The artwork by Klemens Franz (of Agricola, Le Havre, and Isle of Skye fame, among many others) is cheerful and pleasant; it’s really quite simple to teach; and it has the bonus of having that added factor of the game ends with you marvelling at the individual zoo you’ve created, sitting there in front of you.
-Bärenpark has the kind of “Look at the pretty thing I’ve made!” factor, where you’re half-reluctant to take it apart afterwards, and put it back in box.
+The artwork by Klemens Franz (of Agricola, Le Havre, and Isle of Skye fame, among many others) is cheerful and pleasant.
+It’s really quite simple to teach and it has the bonus of leaving you marvelling at the individual zoo you’ve created, sitting there in front of you.
+Bärenpark has the kind of, “Look at the pretty thing I’ve made!” factor, where you’re half-reluctant to take it apart afterwards, and put it back in the box.

 Player Count: 2-4

 I'm not much into feng shui but there is something highly satisfying about making things fit.
 Whether it's the perverse relief of deleting that final phrase that takes you under the word limit on your latest essay, or finding that your new board game fits that space on your shelf perfectly, we all know the satisfaction of those moments.

 In his popular game Patchwork, Uwe Rosenburg captured that feeling, tasking players with arranging tetromino style shapes to create a perfect duvet.
 In Cottage Garden and A Feast for Odin, Rosenburg used the system in slightly different ways again also catering for a heavier crowd with the latter.